hadim/docker-omero/README.md

 make start
 ```

 You can now connect to OMERO with the [OMERO Insight client](http://downloads.openmicroscopy.org/latest/omero5).
+Or you can access via OMERO.web client at http://localhost:80.
 Default admin credentials are root and password.
 Don't forget to change the password !

 If you want to stop the OMERO server, you can do: